-An American resident of Spain, after a master's at the LSE, Zachary continued in London, first as an analyst for a PE fund before switching to a global value hedge fund.
+An American resident of Spain (after completing his master's at the LSE), Zachary continued in London, first as an analyst for a PE fund before switching to a global value hedge fund.
 He's an expert in modeling, fundamental analysis, and valuation.
 As a freelancer, he's completed the sale of a small business, advised on early-stage funding rounds, and acted as CFO for an upstart cidery.
-When he is not freelancing, he is a winemaker.
+When he is not freelancing, he enjoys working at his winery.

 Helped determine the pricing of leads by analyzing the profitability of insurance companies.

 Built a simple financial model to clarify an analysis.

 Examined insurers in different countries with varying reporting standards.

 Advised a high net-worth individual on the $6 million financing of a startup parking platform/app in a Series A funding round.

 Modeled the company's finances and provided a valuation to frame the investment round.

 Directly negotiated terms with the founder/CEO to advance the round and protect the client's interests.